 Price

-As of now, both Low and High Air Force 1s are generally the same price as some of the best low-top and high-top Dunks, including the majority of SBs.
-To illustrate this, you can purchase a pair of "Panda" Dunk Lows at the exact same retail price as a comparable pair of "White Swoosh Panda" Air Force 1 Lows.
+Currently, both Low and High Air Force 1s are priced similarly to some of the best low-top and high-top Dunks, including most SBs.
+For example, you can buy a pair of "Panda" Dunk Lows at the same retail price as a pair of "White Swoosh Panda" Air Force 1 Lows.

 Design

-From a design perspective, it's not surprising to find numerous similarities between the Air Force 1 and the Nike Dunk, considering that both models were introduced during a golden era of basketball, around the same time.
+From a design standpoint, it's no surprise that the Air Force 1 and Nike Dunk share numerous similarities.
+Both models emerged during a golden era of basketball, debuting around the same time and reflecting the style and innovation of that period.

-The main distinguishing factor between these two sneakers lies in the Air Force 1's utilization of Nike's Air technology within its midsoles, a feature notably absent in the case of the Dunks.
+The key difference between these two sneakers is the Air Force 1's integration of Nike's Air technology within its midsoles, a feature notably absent in the Dunk.
+It is all about the Air, in essence, as this technological distinction sets them apart, despite their shared origins and similar design influences.

 Nike Air is essentially a collection of air bubbles that are designed to compress under feet to improve cushioning and, in turn, comfort.
-As a result, you may find Air Force 1s to be the slightly more comfortable of the two.
+As a result, you may find Air Force 1s to be the slightly more comfortable of the two, particularly if you're wearing them all day.

 Nike Dunk vs Air Force 1: Which is best?